We all need support. And we’re not talking about those lycra sports leggings – we’re talking about real, human support.

 When you study with us you’ll get career development workshops, support finding work experience placements, personal appointments with our career development officers and tips on job applications, résumé writing, interview techniques and job search strategies.
 And it doesn’t stop when you graduate.
 We’ll also help you with résumé reviews and advice during your first year after graduation.

-Our Ally Program promotes a safe, inclusive and affirming environment for staff and students who are lesbian, gay, bisexual, transgender, intersex, queer or questioning (LGBTIQ).
-Through Ally, we’re building a culture of affirmation and inclusion by raising awareness of the experiences of staff and students who are LGBTIQ, and by providing a visible support and advocacy network of identified Allies to the LGBTIQ community.
+Our Ally Program promotes a safe, inclusive and affirming environment for staff and students who are lesbian, gay, bisexual, transgender, intersex, queer or questioning (LGBTIQA+).
+Through Ally, we’re building a culture of affirmation and inclusion by raising awareness of the experiences of staff and students who are LGBTIQA+, and by providing a visible support and advocacy network of identified Allies to the LGBTIQA+ community.

 Support = success